 Warasa and the Saint Vincent Block lands

 We are local family-owned and run, located in the indigenous Garifuna-owned Saint Vincent Block lands by Punta Gorda town.
-To learn more about the Saint Vincent Block and Garifuna lands in Toledo and t, you can read an interesting dissertation here.
+To learn more about the Saint Vincent Block and Garifuna lands in Toledo, you can read an interesting dissertation here.